 While most of the free world has abolished the death penalty, many of the states within the U.S. continue to use capital punishment in their criminal justice systems.
 In 1972, the United States Supreme Court suspended the imposition of the death penalty, finding it unconstitutional because it was imposed disproportionately on minorities and the poor.
 The ban was brief.
 The Court approved new statutes in 1976, and government-sponsored killings resumed.

-According to the Death Penalty Information Center, the most common method of execution among states with the death penalty is lethal injection, which is authorized by 35 states, as well as the U.S. Military and the U.S. Government.
+According to the Death Penalty Information Center, the most common method of execution among states with the death penalty is lethal injection, which is authorized by 32 states, as well as the U.S. Military and the U.S. Government.
 Smaller numbers of states continue to use methods such as electrocution, gas chambers, hanging, and even firing squads.

 The death penalty debate is a heated one in this country today.
 Many proponents of the death penalty argue that it deters criminals from killing.
 However, research does not support the idea that the possibility of receiving the death penalty deters criminals from committing murder.
 In fact, studies by the Death Penalty Information Center show that murder rates tend to be higher in the South (where the imposition of the death penalty is the highest) compared to the Northeast United States (where the death penalty is less commonly applied).

-Is the death penalty effective?
-The answer is no. It does not deter crime, and it is extremely expensive to administer.
-Ultimately, while most of the people who are incarcerated – on death row or otherwise – are guilty, we know there are innocent people in prison.
-It is not worth the risk of executing an innocent person.
+Research proves that the death penalty is ineffective; it does not deter crime, and it is extremely expensive to administer.
+While most incarcerated individuals – on death row or otherwise – are guilty, we cannot risk executing the innocent individuals wrongfully sentenced to death.